AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-migrating-from-mobile-services.md

 Note: **MS_AadTenants** is stored as a comma-separated list of tenant domains (the "Allowed Tenants" fields in the Mobile Services portal).

+> [!WARNING]
-> [AZURE.WARNING] **Do not use the authentication mechanisms in the Settings menu**
+> **Do not use the authentication mechanisms in the Settings menu**
 >
 > Azure App Service provides a separate "no-code" Authentication and Authorization system under the _Authentication / Authorization_
 > Settings menu and the (deprecated)  _Mobile Authentication_ option under the Settings menu.
 These options are incompatible with a migrated Azure
 > Mobile Service.
-You can [upgrade your site](/documentation/articles/app-service-mobile-net-upgrading-from-mobile-services/) to take advantage of the Azure App Service authentication.
+You can [upgrade your site](./app-service-mobile-net-upgrading-from-mobile-services.md) to take advantage of the Azure App Service authentication.

 ### <a name="easytables"></a>Data